Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 10. Park your vehicle in the right spot

-Before you park your car for the long term, make sure you’ve filled up the gas tank.
-While this may sound counterintuitive to fill up the tank before long periods of inactivity, if your gas tank is empty, there is a risk that it will culminate in rust, which is a hassle to deal with later on.
+Before parking your car for the long term, ensure you’ve filled up the gas tank.
+While filling up the tank before long periods of inactivity may sound counterintuitive, if your gas tank is empty, there is a risk that it will culminate in rust, which is a hassle to deal with later on.

 To protect your car from internal tank damage, you’ll also want to add a corrosion inhibitor fuel stabilizer to your fuel lines.
 Once the inhibitor is added, go on a quick drive to make sure it disperses throughout the engine.